 - Teach students to critically evaluate data and results in the scientific literature.

 - Promote a rigorous academic and research environment in which students will add to the current knowledge in their fields.

 - Prepare students for a career in the biotechnology or pharmaceutical industries, or for advanced graduate or medical degrees.

 Graduate students are admitted to the PBS department MS program based on the graduate committee’s assessment of their ability to succeed in the graduate program, their compatibility with the research opportunities in the department, and the commitment of a PBS faculty member to serve as their major professor and faculty advisor.
 Key factors considered are: prior research experience; evidence of work ethic and commitment to biomedical research; evidence of appropriate educational background; grade point average; English language exam scores (for international applicants); references (particularly from laboratory supervisors); research interests of available faculty mentors; other requirements of the Graduate School and special considerations of the Departmental Graduate Program Committee.
+The GRE is NOT required for admission to the MS program in Pharmaceutical and Biomedical Sciences.
 Students must identify a major professor/faculty advisor prior to admission.
 MS students must identify a major professor during the application process, and the major professor must agree to accept the student as an advisee prior to admission.

 Additionally, prospective MS students must identify a PBS faculty member to serve as major professor prior to admission.
 Students should contact faculty members directly to inquire, and notify the PBS graduate admissions office when a faculty mentor is identified.
 MS students are not eligible for departmental teaching assistantships.